MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbsrtowcs.md

 If the *wcstr* argument is a null pointer, the *count* argument is ignored and **mbsrtowcs** returns the required size in wide characters for the destination string.
 If *mbstate* is a null pointer, the function uses a non-thread-safe static internal **mbstate_t** conversion state object.
 If the character sequence *mbstr* does not have a corresponding multibyte character representation, a -1 is returned and the **errno** is set to **EILSEQ**.

-If *mbstr* isa null pointer, the invalid parameter handler is invoked, as described in [Parameter Validation](../../c-runtime-library/parameter-validation.md).
+If *mbstr* isa null pointer, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, this function sets **errno** to **EINVAL** and returns -1.

 In C++, this function has a template overload that invokes the newer, secure counterpart of this function.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).